 I sit next to her and continue with my needlework project, and she continues with hers.
 These crafting moments might be short in length, but it gives us space to do something we both enjoy and to exercise a skill that we each learnt in childhood.
 These crafting moments are a form of social interaction that are not dependent on reminiscence conversation, something that my mother struggles with now.
 The value of these moments come from being in the ‘here and now’ through expressions of creativity.

 In the book titled Key Concepts in Geography, the geographer Nigel Thrift writes about space in a relational context, arguing that space is a product of activity that takes place in it, and that ‘rhythms of being’ establish and reaffirm spaces into places where people can thrive.

-For me, my mother, and many others, crafting is an invitation to slow down; to breathe slowly, evenly, focussing attention on something tangible and meaningful.
+For me, my mother, and many others, crafting is an invitation to slow down; to breathe slowly, evenly, focusing attention on something tangible and meaningful.

 Finding ways of creating well-making spaces and being creative, whether it’s in our home or online, can help us connect with others, objects, and ourselves.
 The active physical engagement of crafting awakens cognition and connections, and such moments of haptic experience are important in nurturing us in these unsettling times.

 Ref: Thrift, Nigel.
 (2003) Space: the fundamental stuff of geography.
 Key concepts in geography, 2, 85-96.

 More about Mah…